-- 4.2.3 Pending the outcome of an appeal, students are advised as follows: - i.
+- 3.2.3 Pending the outcome of an appeal, students are advised as follows: - i.
 An appeal may not necessarily be successful. - ii.
-Students should avail themselves of any opportunity to re-present for examination, on the understanding that a re-sitting of an examination would not prejudice their appeal in any way. - iii.
+Students should avail themselves of any opportunity to represent for examination, on the understanding that a re-sitting of an examination would not prejudice their appeal in any way. - iii.
 The conferring of a degree, where relevant, may be deferred, pending the final outcome of the appeal. - iv.
-Without prejudice, the student may, where appropriate and in accordance with the regulations for advancement as set out in the relevant programme/module regulations, advance to the next stage of their programme.

-- v.
-Students may submit only one appeal in connection with a specific examination. - vi.
+Without prejudice, the student may, where appropriate and in accordance with the regulations for advancement as set out in the relevant programme/module regulations, advance to the next stage of their programme if students are passing overall before submission of an exam appeal. - v.
+Students may submit only one appeal in connection with a specific examination in any given exam session. - vi.
 The decision of the EAC is final.
 Following the decision, a student may request to view all information provided to the EAC concerning their appeal application and a copy of the relevant minute of the EAC meeting in relation to their appeal. - vii.
 The appeal application fee for a module will be refunded if the appeal is upheld for the module or if the student withdraws the application before the appeal case is discussed by the EAC. - viii.
-The appeal application may be considered withdrawn if a change ofmark for the module is returned by the College Office to the Examinations Office following the appeal application. - 4.2.4 The Chairperson of the Committee shall inform the appellant, the Dean of the relevant College, the Examinations Office and the relevant Head of School, in writing, of the outcome of the appeal. - 4.2.5 Where the EAC upholds an appeal they shall recommend one of the following as an appropriate remedy: - i.
+The appeal application may be considered withdrawn if a change of mark for the module is returned by the College Office to the Examinations Office following the appeal application. - 3.2.4 The Chairperson of the Committee shall inform the appellant, the Dean (or nominee) of the relevant College, the Examinations Office and the relevant Head of School, in writing, of the outcome of the appeal. - 3.2.5 Where the EAC upholds an appeal they shall recommend one of the following as an appropriate remedy: - i.
 That the student's examination/assessment is reassessed; - ii.
 In the case of first sittings only, instruct that the student be granted a retrospective deferral for that sitting; - iii.
-In exceptional circumstances any further course of action as deemed appropriate by the EAC, having regard to the policies as adopted by the University, and in no instance to include a revision of the student's exam/assessment grade other than as set out at 4.2.6 below. - 4.2.6 If as the outcome of the appeal, a reassessment of the exam/assessment mark is considered appropriate, the EAC will, in accordance with their findings, instruct the appropriate School to arrange for such reassessment.
-On receipt of the outcome of the reassessment the EAC will consider the revised mark submitted by the School, if any, and, as appropriate, instruct the Examinations Office to make the necessary arrangements to have the result amended.
+In exceptional circumstances any further course of action as deemed appropriate by the EAC, having regard to the policies as adopted by the University, and in no instance to include a revision of the student's exam/assessment grade other than as set out at 3.2.6 below.